James Ellroy: Politics

 Ellroy has frequently espoused conservative political views.
-In 2019, Ellroy described himself as anti-totalitarian, conservative, and a Tory, adding "Underneath my profane exterior, I’m very concerned with decorum, with probity, with morality, and I have a painfully developed conscience.
+In 2019, Ellroy described himself as anti-totalitarian, conservative, and a Tory, adding "Underneath my profane exterior, I'm very concerned with decorum, with probity, with morality, and I have a painfully developed conscience.
 I despise unconscionable acts, whoever is perpetrating them."

 In a 2009 interview, Ellroy said that in the 1960s and 1970s "I was never a peacemaker; I was a fuck-you right-winger."
 He has also been an outspoken and unquestioning admirer of the Los Angeles Police Department (despite his explicit depictions of brutality and corruption of the department in his novels), dismissing its flaws as aberrations.
-He has referred to the coverage of the Rodney King beating and Rampart police scandals were overblown by a biased media.
+He has said that the Rodney King beating and Rampart police scandals were overblown by a biased media.
 Nevertheless, like other aspects of his persona, he often deliberately obscures where his public persona ends and his actual views begin.
-When asked about his "right-wing tendencies," he told an interviewer, "Right-wing tendencies?
+When asked about his "right-wing tendencies", he told an interviewer, "Right-wing tendencies?
 I do that to fuck with people."
-Similarly, in the film Feast of Death, his (now ex-) wife describes his politics as "bullshit," an assessment to which Ellroy responds only with a knowing smile.
+Similarly, in the film Feast of Death, his (now ex-) wife describes his politics as "bullshit", an assessment to which Ellroy responds only with a knowing smile.
 Privately, Ellroy opposes the death penalty.

-In 2001, Ellroy stated that he is opposed to gun control (owning 30 guns), but believes assault weapons should be banned.
+In 2001, Ellroy stated that he is opposed to gun control.
 In the 2000 presidential election, Ellroy voted for George W. Bush "because I wanted to repudiate Gore and Clintonism and nobody hates Bill Clinton more than me..."

-In 2008, when asked what he thought of the candidates for the 2008 presidential election.
-He stated:

-Hillary looks like a bull dyke in a pantsuit, but at least she seems serious.
-McCain looks like Mr. Magoo.
-Obama looks like a f---ing lemur, a little rodent-like creature, a marsupial or something, I don't know.
-Jesus, I have no idea of what's going on in the world anymore.
-Where's Ronald Reagan, now that I really need him?

-In 2009, he referred to Bush as a "slimeball and the most disastrous American president in recent times", and added that he voted for Obama.
-Ellroy subsequently denied voting for Obama and admitted that most of his statements on modern politics are willful misrepresentations.
-On Donald Trump, Ellroy stated that he "doesn’t have the charm of a true, world-class dictator", but also understands his appeal, as "He’s the big ‘fuck you’ to all pieties."
+In 2009, he called Bush a "slimeball and the most disastrous American president in recent times."
+He stated that he voted for Barack Obama, though later denied doing so, while adding that most of his statements on modern politics are willful misrepresentations.

+Ellroy has frequently shared his thoughts on politicians and political candidates.
+He has called Hillary Clinton a "bull dyke in a pantsuit", compared John McCain to Mr. Magoo, Joe Biden to Daffy Duck, and said that "Obama looks like a f---ing lemur, a little rodent-like creature, a marsupial or something."
+He has praised President Ronald Reagan on several occasions, calling him a "titanic human being."
+On President Donald Trump, Ellroy stated that he "doesn't have the charm of a true, world-class dictator", but also understands his appeal, as "He's the big 'fuck you' to all pieties."

+In 2022, Ellroy stated that he no longer followed contemporary politics.